-I love to fish farm ponds for bass, crappie, bluegill, and catfish and I quite often have caught bass in the 3 to 8 pound range in small farm ponds and I have many times saw even larger bass that I didn't get a chance to catch.
+I love to fish farm ponds for bass, crappie, bluegill, and catfish.
+I have caught bass in the 3 to 8-pound range in small farm ponds and I have seen even larger bass that I didn't get a chance to catch.

 If you hope to catch large bass in farm ponds you need to fish the pond when there are few if any other people fishing around the pond.
 And you need to be stealthy in your approach to the pond.
 If you just come walking up to the average farm pond, talking to your friend as you approach the pond, you're not going to have a lot of luck in catching that big bass.

 Movement is what can scare a big bass off into deeper water, so he best thing to do if a pond has weeds growing in the water around the edges is to fish from the sides and cast to the side so the bait appears to fall into the water naturally.
 Wear colors that blend in with the background.
 If its spring or early summer and everything is green, dress in green camouflage to blend into the back ground.
 If it's fall, wear fall colors to blend into the back ground.

 Never run up to or rush up to the water's edge.
 Stay back a few feet from the bank and keep from making any rapid movements, and you just may catch that big bass you've been seeing for years.
 I have crawled up to the edge of many farm ponds and gently got my bass lures into the water and have caught some really big bass this way.
 And you can too.
 If there is a large rock on the edge of the pond, ease up to it and fish from either side of it.
 You can also use trees this way also.
 Try it and I guarantee you'll start to catch some big bass.